hammadmajid/fintraq/README.md

 ## Configuration

-Before running the application, make sure to set up the environment variables in a `.env.local` file:
+Before running the application, make sure to set up the environment variables in a `.env` file:

 ```
 POSTGRES_URL="************"